robert-blankenship/helpscout-dashboard/README.md

 3. installation:
 ===================
-Just stick the files into the public folder ("/var/www") of your web server.
+Just stick the files into a new folder inside of the public folder ("/var/www") of your web server.
 Don't have a server?
 Be one of the cool kids and get one for free: http://gweb.io/#/